Sustainability at Bambulah

 Choosing the right fabric

-- Partnering with suppliers who share our values on environmental and social responsibility
+a).
+Partnering with suppliers who share our values on environmental & social responsibility;

-- Shipping our goods only with shipping companies who have signed the ‘Getting to Zero Coalition’ initiative, which aims to have ships and marine fuels with zero carbon emissions on the high seas by 2030, in another step by the shipping industry to reduce CO2
+b).
+Shipping our goods only with shipping companies who have signed the ‘Getting to Zero Coalition’ initiative.
+An important initiative to achieve zero carbon emissions from ships and reduce CO2 emissions by 2030;

-In addition, we also try to avoid/minimise the use of chemicals in our process.
-That is why you will see more than 90% of our mosquito nets in an off-white, natural colour.
+We also try to avoid/minimise the use of chemicals in our process.
+That is why more than 95% of our mosquito nets in an off-white, natural colour.

 Small steps make big differences

 Bambulah bed canopies come with as little plastic as possible.
 That is why the bags for our mosquito nets are made of cotton.
 Even the additional small bag for screws, wall plugs and cords (for mounting the net) is made from cotton.
 Our packaging, hang tags, printed materials, a.o. are all made of recycled or partially recycled materials.

 Our realistic goal: minimise waste